ParvTiwari/Nirmaan/README.md

-# Nirmaan --- Communication Skills Scorer
+# Nirmaan: Communication Skills Scorer

 Nirmaan is an AI-powered web application that analyzes **self-introduction transcripts** and provides instant scores across key